openedx/edx-documentation/en_us/course_authors/source/creating_content/SFD_OnlineProctoringPolicy.rst

 Consequences of Violating the Policy
 ************************************

-If you are flagged for cheating, you will be contacted directly by edx.org and subject to penalties as articulated in the edx.org honor code and exam guidelines.

-For other violations, you might be notified by edx.org on behalf of ASU.
-This notification will be delivered by email after proctoring session reviews are complete.

-.. note:: The intent of these warnings is to allow you the chance to modify your behavior to comply with this policy before punitive action is required.
-As outlined in edx.org’s policy, repeat offences will be subject to review and may result in a failing grade or expulsion.
+If you violate the online proctoring rules in a way that results in your proctoring session being given a "Rejected" status, you are not eligible to purchase credit for the course, even if you have achieved a passing grade.

-If you have questions or need help, go to http://edx.org to contact edX Support.
+If you have questions about your proctoring exam status, go to http://edx.org to contact edX Support, or consult your course team.

-For support, please go to: http://edx.org